 The specification (TS 38.214) already includes the support for receiving AP-CSI-RS in the same slot as the AP-SRS trigger/request.
 The reception of AP-CSI-RS in a later slot is not supported.

 The support for AP-CSI-RS located in a later slot than the AP-SRS trigger/request both complicates specification and offers no benefit.

+The reception of AP-CSI-RS in the same slot as the AP-SRS triggers –coupled with joint signaling of AP-SRS trigger and AP-CSI-RS information –results in more efficient use of PDCCH resource, reduced UE computational complexity, and superior UE latency budget for SRS processing.

 Proposal